Care Tips

 How Long Do Pillows Last?

-You should replace your pillows every 1 to 2 years to ensure they remain allergen-free and maintain a proper level of head and neck support.
+No matter what size pillow you have, you should replace your pillows every 1 to 2 years to ensure they remain allergen-free and maintain a proper level of head and neck support.
 That said, some pillows are more durable than others and may hold their shape beyond the two-year mark.
 But even still, allergens and bacteria will become a concern at that point.

 Here is the average lifespan of popular types of pillows on the market: